OguzErdi/MessagingMicroService/README.md

 # MessagingMicroService
 A small microservice orianted messaging app which is developed in .Net Core 3.1.
 - Contains two Web API; one is Message API, the other one is User API.
 Both project architecture is based on Clean Architecture.
-- JWT Token is used for authantication.
+- JWT Bearer Token was used for authentication.
 - Message Project has Unit Test project.

 **To run project Docker Desktop must be installed.**